 HammerCloud generates a test report including metrics such as the event processing rate, the mean CPU utilization, and timings related to various stages of the user analysis jobs.
 The report is presented in a web interface which makes it simple to compare sites and observe trends over time.
-Since its introduction in 2009, the system has been used by the ATLAS experiment to run more than 2 million test jobs per month.
+The system has been used by the ATLAS experiment to run more than 200,000 CPU-days of test analyses.
 HammerCloud is implemented as a Django web application, with state maintained in a MySQL database and job management built around Ganga in Python.
 Jobs can be submitted to Grid sites using the gLite User Interface commands and to all ATLAS sites using PanDA.
-HammerCloud has also been adopted by CMS who run some 700 thousand test jobs per month.
-In 2012, both ATLAS and CMS ran over 8 million test jobs each testing 130 sites for ATLAS and 80 for CMS.
-Testing for the LHCb experiment is still in progress.